 At least two people have reported finding Yeti coolers near Hawaii and said they are connected to the Zim Kingston spill.

-“I’m skeptical,” said Dylan Righi with the National Oceanographic and Atmospheric Administration.
+“I’m skeptical,” said Dylan Righi with the National Oceanic and Atmospheric Administration.

 Oahu, where one of the coolers was reportedly found, is 2,500 miles southwest of Washington’s Cape Flattery.